oapicf/pinterest-sdk/clients/java/generated/docs/BoardsApi.md

     String boardId = "boardId_example"; // String | Unique identifier of a board.
     String bookmark = "bookmark_example"; // String | Cursor used to fetch the next page of items Integer pageSize = 25; // Integer | Maximum number of items to include in a single page of the response.
 See documentation on <a href='/docs/reference/pagination/'>Pagination</a> for more information.
-    List<String> creativeTypes = Arrays.asList(); // List<String> | Pin creative types filter. </p><strong>Note:</strong> SHOP_THE_PIN has been deprecated.
+    List<CreativeType> creativeTypes = Arrays.asList(); // List<CreativeType> | Pin creative types filter. **Note:** SHOP_THE_PIN has been deprecated.
 Please use COLLECTION instead.
     String adAccountId = "adAccountId_example"; // String | Unique identifier of an ad account.
     Boolean pinMetrics = false; // Boolean | Specify whether to return 90d and lifetime Pin metrics.
 Total comments and total reactions are only available with lifetime Pin metrics.
-If Pin was created before <code>2023-03-20</code> lifetime metrics will only be available for Video and Idea Pin formats.
+If Pin was created before `2023-03-20` lifetime metrics will only be available for Video and Idea Pin formats.
 Lifetime metrics are available for all Pin formats since then. try {
       BoardsListPins200Response result = apiInstance.boardsListPins(boardId, bookmark, pageSize, creativeTypes, adAccountId, pinMetrics);
       System.out.println(result);